Hummingbird: Life cycle

+A slow, awkward Anna's hummingbird a day after fledging.

 Population estimates and threatened species

 Although most hummingbird species live in remote habitats where their population numbers are difficult to assess, population studies in the United States and Canada indicate that the ruby-throated hummingbird numbers are around 34 million, rufous hummingbirds are around 19 million, black-chinned, Anna's, and broad-tailed hummingbirds are about 8 million each, calliopes at 4 million, and Costa's and Allen's hummingbirds are around 2 million each.
 Several species exist only in the thousands or hundreds.

-According to the International Union for Conservation of Nature Red List of Threatened Species in 2025, 8 hummingbird species are classified as critically endangered, 13 are endangered, 13 are vulnerable, and 21 species are near-threatened.
+According to the International Union for Conservation of Nature Red List of Threatened Species in 2026, 8 hummingbird species are classified as critically endangered, 13 are endangered, 13 are vulnerable, and 22 species are near-threatened.
 Two species – the Brace's emerald (Riccordia bracei) and Caribbean emerald (Riccordia elegans) – have been declared extinct.
+Although 316 species are considered to be of least concern, 255 species are declining in population numbers, with only 87 species rated as stable and 8 increasing in numbers.